shopware5/devdocs/source/developers-guide/shopware-config/index.md

         ...
   ],
 ```

-With these options you can set the http-cache base configuration.
-For debugging we only take a
-look at the `debug` option and set it to `true`.
-If you want to learn more about the other options
-you can take a closer look on the complete guide: [HTTP cache](/developers-guide/http-cache/)
+With these options you can set the HTTP Cache base configuration.
+For debugging we only take a look at the `debug` option and set it to `true`.
+If you want to learn more about the other options you can take a closer look on the complete guide: [HTTP cache](/developers-guide/http-cache/)

-## Example for development / debugging
+## Example development config

 ```
 <?php
 return [